natancox/cloud-notes/README.md

 1. Service registration
 - can do DNS
-- health checks (activator boot!)
+- health checks
+- - enable activator boot to view info
-- can register "anything" (DB nodes...)
+- can register "anything", not only services (like DB nodes...)

 Ribbon integration
 - client-side load balancer